BrilliantPlugins/wp-geometa-lib/README.md

 WP-GeoMeta-Lib
 ==============

-WP-GeoMeta-Lib is a spatial foundation for WordPress.
+WP-GeoMeta-Lib is a spatial framework for WordPress.
 It provides a solid foundation for spatial data using MySQL's native spatial support.
 With WP-GeoMeta-Lib you can store and search spatial metadata like you do any other metadata, but using MySQL spatial indexes.